unnatikotian/10_TeamExculders_Synergy2022/README.md

-# 2nd Year Project
+# 3rd Year - Sem 5 Project
-# Event Management Systems
+# Event Management System for Crescendo

 <p>
 This project is a web app for organizing events.
 Built with PHP, MySQL, HTML, and CSS using Bootstrap Framework.